Model-Free NIM#

 Configuring Deployment Options#

 Model-free NIM generates profiles for combinations of tensor parallelism (TP), pipeline parallelism (PP), and LoRA.
 To select a deployment configuration, use either of the following methods.
-If both are provided, vLLM CLI arguments take precedence.
+If both are provided, backend CLI arguments take precedence.

 NIM_MODEL_PROFILE Environment Variable#